franksteinberg/parkfinder/README.md

 This is a Google Maps demo project that will allow a user to search for an address or city, and see nearby Parks.
 The technologies used are Gridsome/Vue to create the Single-Page Application, Google Maps, Tailwind CSS

-### 1. Install Gridsome CLI tool if you don't have
+### 1. Install Gridsome CLI tool if you don't have it installed already

 `npm install --global @gridsome/cli`